Odobenocetops: Paleoenvironment

 Odobenocetops is mainly known from the Miocene Pisco Formation of Peru, which is thought to represent a coastal environment with calm, shallow waters.
 The rock units preserve a great cetacean diversity, including cetotheriids, rorquals, the pontoporiid Pliopontos, the beaked whale Ninoziphius as well as the porpoise Piscolithax and multiple sperm whales including the giant Livyatan.
-Other marine animals include the marine sloth Thalassocnus, the giant shark Megalodon, two species of marine gharials, and various seals and penguins.
+Other marine animals include the marine sloth Thalassocnus, the giant megalodon shark, two species of marine gharials, and various seals and penguins.
 Bivalves that could have served as prey to Odobenocetops have also been found in the area, including the genera Anadara, Trachycardium, Hybolophus, Panopea and Miltha.

 Odobenocetops is also known from the Late Miocene-aged Cerro Ballena locality of the Bahía Inglesa Formation of Chile.
 It is composed of silty sandstones and sands that were deposited in a supratidal flat (flattened beach or berm zone).
 Contemporaneous vertebrates from this locality include the seal Acrophoca, balaenopterid and sperm whales, billfish, the shark Carcharodon, and the marine sloth Thalassocnus.
 Other faunal components include a variety of trace fossils left by invertebrates.
+These remains are found amid mass death assemblages comprising a variety of cetacean taxa, and likely owe to frequent harmful algal blooms.